 The pushback was the result of concerns about scams and the impact of blockchain on the environment.
 In response, Salesforce touted that its NFT Cloud will only support sustainable Proof of Stake blockchains but hasn’t revealed which ones.
 As part of the pilot, customers will see the emissions impact of using the blockchain and can offset the emissions through “trusted, high quality carbon credits.”

-Salesforce has also committed to prevent its product for fraud.
+Salesforce has also committed to prevent its product being used for fraud.

 NFTs as rewards provide customer insights